sophielai1/MSc_project/README.md

 ----------------------------------------------------------------------------

-## 3. Methods
+## 3. Methods and Script Definitions

 ### 3.1 PM<sub>2.5</sub> Data Source

 The data was from a database called [Tracking Air Polltuion in China (TAP)](http://tapdata.org.cn/?page_id=1160&item=pm25&lang=en).
 Daily temporal resolution and 1km x 1km spatial resolution were selected as they were the smallest resolutions available and the spatial resolution of the data matches that of the Chinese villages in the study.
-Data was downloaded for the dates between the 1<sup>st</sup> of January 2015 and 31<sup>st</sup> of December 2020 inclusive and was downloaded in csv format for all study sites year by year.
+Data was downloaded for the dates between the 1<sup>st</sup> of January 2015 and 31<sup>st</sup> of December 2020 inclusive.
+It was extracted from a map of China with a fishnet grid where each cell was referred to as a tile with a tileID and each tile spanned 3 degrees of longitude and latitude.
+Each tile consisted of approximately 130,000 1km grids which have unique gridIDs.
+Data was downloaded as one csv file for each day and each tile.
+The year, day number and tileID were included in the filename only.
-GRID ID AND TILE ID----------------

 ### 3.2 Data Pre-Processing

-*1_dataset_combine.R*: Combining the csv files for all years separately.
+*1_dataset_combine.R*: Extracting the year and day from each file name and putting them within each csv file.
+Then combining the csv files for all days in each year separately.
 Then combining the rds files for 2015 and 2016, 2017 and 2018, and 2019 and 2020 to make 3 rds files.
 3 files were created rather than 1 as the file sizes were too large to handle.
 These datasets contain PM<sub>2.5</sub> concentrations and GridIDs.

 *2_merge_tiles.R*: Doing a left join on GridID from each of the 3 PM<sub>2.5</sub> datasets created above and the tile data which includes GridIDs, TileIDs and the longitude and latitude of the centre of each grid.
 These datasets now contain PM<sub>2.5</sub> concentrations, GridID, TileID, longitude and latitude.

+*3_convert_day_to_date.R*:

 ###